Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning

 We also obtain similar algorithmic results for approximate equitability among agents whose valuations are subadditive and identical (Theorems \ref{theorem:cake-alg-id-subadd} and \ref{theorem:EQ3ApxComputation-subadditive}). \\

-Our results have multiple interesting implications; see Section \ref{section:applications} below.
-We find these implications to be interesting in and of themselves, and they also highlights the reach of the developed guarantees beyond fair division.
+Our results have multiple interesting implications which includes novel results in graph partitioning; see Section \ref{section:applications} below.
+While being interesting in and of themselves, they highlight the reach of the developed guarantees beyond fair division.